canaanalan/canaan-rwa-playwright-migration/README.md

 - lowdb state can be reset predictably
 - API helper patterns are worth extracting

-Once that was stable, UI tests became less mysterious.
-The browser layer could focus on user behavior instead of debugging whether the server, auth, or seed data was secretly on fire.
+Once that was stable, UI tests came next.

 ### Shared Seeded State

-The app uses lowdb with JSON files under [data](./data).
+The app uses lowdb with JSON files.
 Tests reseed the database frequently so each spec starts from known data.

 Because this is a shared local JSON database, Playwright API/UI suites use one worker in CI.
 That is intentional.
-Parallelism is great when the system supports it; pretending shared mutable state is parallel-safe is how flakes get invited to live rent-free.
+Parallelism is great when the system supports it, shared mutable state isn't an ideal state for parallelization.

 ### Fixtures